eschnett/spack-test/ISSUES.md

 Might be related to #1487.

-##.
-Fetching packages as part of installing them in unstable
+## Fetching packages as part of installing them is brittle

 Fetching packages sometimes fails for spurious reasons.
 Installing a single package succeeds almost always, installing 100 packages in one